Iraneus/betamedneed/_services/medicines.md

 You can pay with the MedNeed Card and use MedNeed Coupon if available.

-Let us know if you need help to procure and deliver medicines directly to you from the vendors:
+Let us know if you need help to procure and deliver medicines directly to you from the vendors in:
 ## Abuja

 ## Lagos